If you're looking to get a better return from your money than you can from a bank account, start here.

 This is why investment professionals consider 'diversification' to be one of the golden rules of building a portfolio.
 It means splitting your money across different types of investment – known as asset classes.

 Aside from cash, the two asset classes of most interest to investors are equities (stocks and shares) and fixed income (bonds).
 Both have their advantages and disadvantages.

 Based on historical trends going back over a century, you’d expect equities to rise more in value over the long term.
 After all, equities represent a tiny share in a company.
 If the company is successful in growing its profits, more investors will want to buy its shares, driving the price upwards.

 But they are more risky.
 If a company does worse than the market expects, your shares can fall dramatically in value.
-You can limit this risk by investing in massive companies, like supermarkets, banks or utility firms, but even here you can still lose a surprising amount: an investor who put £100 into Royal Bank of Scotland shares in 2007 would now have less than £10.
+You can limit this risk by investing in massive companies, like supermarkets, banks or utility firms, but even here you can still lose a surprising amount: an investor who put £100 into Royal Bank of Scotland shares in 2007 would, five years later, have been left with less than £10.

 The downside with bonds is that you stand to gain less than with equities.